oliverstickel/oliverstickel.github.io/index.md

 ## Experience

 `2020-2023`
 **Lab Manager at Bochum Makerspace.** I was deputy general manager of [RUB-Makerspace](https://makerspace.rub.de) as well as lab leader for the Digital Lab and the Plastics Lab.
-RUB-Makerspace is a 2000sqm innovation space with a team of about 20 people and multiple (sub-)labs and workshops. *Ruhr-Universität Bochum*, Germany.
+RUB-Makerspace is a 2000sqm innovation space with a team of about 20 people and multiple (sub-)labs. *Ruhr-Universität Bochum*.

 `2019-2020`
 **Writer, researcher, consultant**.
-Book project "[Handbuch Fab Labs](https://www.bombini-verlag.de/shop/handbuch-fab-labs/)" and consultation work for organizations interested in Maker-/innovation spaces. *Self-employed*, Germany.
+Book project "[Handbuch Fab Labs](https://www.bombini-verlag.de/shop/handbuch-fab-labs/)" and consultation work for organizations interested in Maker-/innovation spaces. *Self-employed.*

 `2015-2019`
 **Researcher, project manager, lecturer**.
 After graduating, I stayed at Uni Siegen as a researcher to continue building [Fab Lab Siegen](https://fablab-siegen.de) into a sustainable infrastructure.
-Apart from the Lab, I worked on/in in different projects (see below), published and did a lot of teaching. *University of Siegen*, Germany.
+Apart from the Lab, I worked on/in in different projects (see below), published and did a lot of teaching. *University of Siegen*.

 `2014-2019`
 **Guest researcher, consultant**.
 Field research, consultations and development of joint project proposals in/with collaborators from the Middle East. *University of Birzeit, Univ. of Technology Oman, Goethe Institute, others*, (mostly) Palestine.

 `2013-2019`
 **Founder and manager**.
-I founded [Fab Lab Siegen](https://fablab-siegen.de) and managed it on its journey from a student initiative in a literal storage room on campus outside the city to a wonder- and colorful, open and community-oriented space of about 300sqm filled with people, ideas, tools and machines right in the city center. *Siegen*, Germany.
+I founded [Fab Lab Siegen](https://fablab-siegen.de) and managed it on its journey from a student initiative in a literal storage room on campus outside the city to a wonder- and colorful, open and community-oriented space of about 300sqm filled with people, ideas, tools and machines right in the city center. *Siegen*.

 `2009-2015`
 **TA, student researcher**.
-During my student times, I was a teaching assistant (mostly in HCI), assisted in different research projects (mostly with qualitative field research) and was in IT and media tech support/maintenance. *Universities of Siegen and Duisburg-Essen*, Germany.
+During my student times, I was a teaching assistant (mostly in HCI), assisted in different research projects (mostly with qualitative field research) and was in IT and media tech support/maintenance. *Universities of Siegen and Duisburg-Essen*.

 ## Education

 `2012-2015`
 **M.Sc.
-Human Computer Interaction** (honors) - Socio-technical systems design based on qualitative methods. *University of Siegen*, Germany.
+Human Computer Interaction** (honors) - Socio-technical systems design based on qualitative methods. *University of Siegen*.

 `2009-2012`
 **B.Sc.
-Applied Cognitive and Media Sciences** - Combination of Computer Science and Psychology (without the advanced engineering and clinical aspects, respectively), grounded in quantitative methods. *University of Duisburg-Essen*, Germany.
+Applied Cognitive and Media Sciences** - Combination of Computer Science and Psychology (without the advanced engineering and clinical aspects, respectively), grounded in quantitative methods. *University of Duisburg-Essen*.

 ## Projects and funding